dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

     ```

-To create patch file or edit deployments, refer [here](https://github.com/dell/dell-csi-operator/tree/master/samples) for driver version & env variables and [here](https://github.com/dell/dell-csi-operator/tree/master/driverconfig/config.yaml) for version of side-cars.
+To create patch file or edit deployments, refer [here](https://github.com/dell/dell-csi-operator/tree/master/samples) for driver version & environment variables and [here](https://github.com/dell/dell-csi-operator/tree/master/driverconfig/config.yaml) for version of side-cars.
-The latest versions of drivers could have additional env variables or sidecars.
+The latest versions of drivers could have additional environment variables or sidecars.

 The below notes explain some of the general items to take care of.